otondi-willis/otondi-willis/README.md

 ## About Me
 - 🌱 I’m currently learning Java(SpringBoot),Flutter(Dart), Solution Architect and System Design concepts
 - 👯 I’m looking to collaborate on healthcare and finance related projects
-- 🤔 I’m looking for help with Software Architect publications, good shortcourses on the same and recommended practices on the same field.
+- 🤔 I’m looking for help with Software Architect publications, transformative shortcourses on the same and recommended practices on the same field.
 - 💬 Ask me about Biomedical Engineering related solutions, Business Requirement Document Writing, Solution Design Documentation, Technical writing, Team Leadership insights, and Healthcare Technologies

 # 📊 GitHub Stats: